atreeon/value_t.dart/value_t_generator/readme.md

 ## value_t

-Generates code to create simple type with a copywith class and implements all the getter fields in any extended or implemented classes.
+Generates code to create a simple type with a copywith class and implements all the getter fields in any extended or implemented classes.

 ### Advantages over coding it yourself
-Less code to write and then read back over too.
-Also, refactoring can be less because you don't need to change all the names in the copyWith definitions and where a class has been extended multiple times.
-A free toString implementation (useful for equality in testing)
+Less code to write and less code to read back over too.
+Refactoring can be less because you don't need to change all the names in the copyWith definitions, constructors and where a class has been extended multiple times.
+A free toString implementation (I find this useful when comparing objects for tests)

 ### Downsides over coding it yourself
 ####Go to definition will take you to the generated class...two work arounds